 If you get error messages such as 00230 or 00079, these are caused by the presence of a basemap layer in the Contents pane.
 Remove the basemap layer and click Analyze again.
 To learn more about any warning or error, hover over the message, click the Options button that appears, and click Help.

 - Optionally, click Jobs to monitor the caching and publishing status in the Job Status pane.

 The process takes time because many items are being created.
 The web scene publishes successfully and can be opened in Scene Viewer before the individual layers finish caching.
 However, it's a good idea to wait for the component layers to finish so that all the data displays when you open the scene.

 - In the Share As Web Scene pane, click the Manage the web scene link at the bottom of the pane.
-Sign in to your portal if necessary to open the web scene's item details page.
+Sign in to your portal if necessary to open the web scene's item page.

-- At the top of the tile layer's item details page, click the Settings tab.
+- At the top of the tile layer's item page, click the Settings tab.
 Scroll down to the Tile Layer (hosted) section.